openGemini/openGemini.github.io/src/guide/query_data/promql.md

 - Remote Read and Write

 At the same time, openGemini is compatible with Prometheus functions.
-Click to view the [compatible list]().
+Click to view the [Functions & Operators](../reference/promql_functions.md).

 ## HTTP API Overview